 During a sudden cardiac arrest, the clock is your biggest enemy.
 Survival chances drop by about 10% for every minute that passes without defibrillation.
-This is why the placement of your AED is a life-or-death decision.
-The goal is always to get the device to the person in need in under three minutes.
-A poorly placed AED, hidden in a back room or mounted in an obscure hallway, makes that goal impossible.
-Strategic placement is about creating the fastest, clearest path from bystander to rescuer.
-Following the correct aed mounting guidelines ensures your device is not only compliant but also positioned for the quickest possible response.
-This guide will show you how to identify the most effective locations in your facility, turning your AED program into a system built for speed when seconds matter most.
+This is why the question of what should be the maximum "drop to shock time" for aeds? is so critical.
+The goal is always under three minutes.
+A poorly placed AED, hidden in a back room or an obscure hallway, makes that goal impossible.
+Following the correct aed mounting guidelines ensures your device is not just compliant, but positioned for the quickest possible response.
+This guide will show you how to identify the most effective locations, turning your AED program into a system built for speed.

 Key Takeaways